cosmos/cosmos-sdk/docs/docs/basics/00-app-anatomy.md

 * `InterfaceRegistry`: The `InterfaceRegistry` is used by the Protobuf codec to handle interfaces that are encoded and decoded (we also say "unpacked") using [`google.protobuf.Any`](https://github.com/protocolbuffers/protobuf/blob/master/src/google/protobuf/any.proto). `Any` could be thought as a struct that contains a `type_url` (name of a concrete type implementing the interface) and a `value` (its encoded bytes). `InterfaceRegistry` provides a mechanism for registering interfaces and implementations that can be safely unpacked from `Any`.
 Each application module implements the `RegisterInterfaces` method that can be used to register the module's own interfaces and implementations.
     * You can read more about `Any` in [ADR-019](../architecture/adr-019-protobuf-state-encoding.md).
     * To go more into details, the Cosmos SDK uses an implementation of the Protobuf specification called [`gogoprotobuf`](https://github.com/cosmos/gogoproto).
 By default, the [gogo protobuf implementation of `Any`](https://pkg.go.dev/github.com/cosmos/gogoproto/types) uses [global type registration](https://github.com/cosmos/gogoproto/blob/master/proto/properties.go#L540) to decode values packed in `Any` into concrete Go types.
 This introduces a vulnerability where any malicious module in the dependency tree could register a type with the global protobuf registry and cause it to be loaded and unmarshaled by a transaction that referenced it in the `type_url` field.
 For more information, please refer to [ADR-019](../architecture/adr-019-protobuf-state-encoding.md).
-* `Codec`: the default codec used throughout the Cosmos SDK.
-It is composed of a `BinaryCodec` used to encode and decode state, and a `JSONCodec` used to output data to the users (for example in the [CLI](#cli)).
+* `Codec`: The default codec used throughout the Cosmos SDK.
+It is composed of a `BinaryCodec` used to encode and decode state, and a `JSONCodec` used to output data to the users (for example, in the [CLI](#cli)).
 By default, the SDK uses Protobuf as `Codec`.
 * `TxConfig`: `TxConfig` defines an interface a client can utilize to generate an application-defined concrete transaction type.
 Currently, the SDK handles two transaction types: `SIGN_MODE_DIRECT` (which uses Protobuf binary as over-the-wire encoding) and `SIGN_MODE_LEGACY_AMINO_JSON` (which depends on Amino).
 Read more about transactions [here](../core/01-transactions.md).
 * `Amino`: Some legacy parts of the Cosmos SDK still use Amino for backwards-compatibility.
 Each module exposes a `RegisterLegacyAmino` method to register the module's specific types within Amino.
 This `Amino` codec should not be used by app developers anymore, and will be removed in future releases.

 The Cosmos SDK exposes a `MakeTestEncodingConfig` function used to create an `EncodingConfig` for the app constructor (`NewApp`).
 It uses Protobuf as a default `Codec`.

-NOTE: This function is deprecated and should only be used to create an app or in tests.
+**NOTE:** This function is deprecated and should only be used to create an app or in tests.

 See an example of a `MakeTestEncodingConfig` from `simapp`: